Faculty of Applied Sciences, Department of Quantum Nanoscience

 FACULTY POSITION IN EXPERIMENTAL PHYSICS

 We are looking for a promising scientist with recognized expertise in any of these areas from fundamental and/or technological perspectives.
-We are interested in particular in candidates whose research focuses in the study of novel applications of quantum matter effects, such as those based on topology, symmetry and coherence, as well as of high-responsiveness quantum sensors and transducers.
-The research direction of the candidate should allow for significant synergies with the existing activities within the department.
+We are particularly interested in candidates whose research focuses in the study of novel paradigms in quantum matter, such as topology, symmetry and coherence, as well as of high-responsiveness quantum sensors and transducers.
+We seek candidates whose research profile expands our research directions while also synergizing with research groups in the department.

 PhD degree and expertise in a field relevant for the position